verhovsky/books-futures-explained/src/3_generators_pin.md

 }
 ```

+Async in Rust is implemented using Generators.
+So to understand how Async really
-Generators in Rust are implemented as state machines.
-The memory footprint of a
+works we need to understand generators first.
+Generators in Rust are implemented
+as state machines.
+The memory footprint of a chain of computations is only
-chain of computations is only defined by the largest footprint of any single
+defined by the largest footprint of what the largest step require.

-step require.
-That means that adding steps to a chain of computations might not
+That means that adding steps to a chain of computations might not require any
-require any increased memory at all.
+increased memory at all and it's one of the reasons why Futures and Async in
+Rust has very little overhead.

 ## How generators work

 In Nightly Rust today you can use the `yield` keyword.
 Basically using this
 keyword in a closure, converts it to a generator.
 A closure could look like this
 before we had a concept of `Pin`:

 ```rust,noplaypen,ignore
 #![feature(generators, generator_trait)]